sharpchen/Eva-Theme.nvim/README.md

 ### Ambiguity issue

-This port was intented to respect the [upstream](https://github.com/fisheva/Eva-Theme) where operators got different colors by their usages.
+This port was intended to respect the [upstream](https://github.com/fisheva/Eva-Theme) where operators got different colors by their usages.
 While treesitter parsers generally don't classify operator into different usages, so there's no much I can do.
 If you find ambiguity between operator and type(pointer type `T*` for example), I suggest customize by yourself.